Lisa Dahlkvist: International career

-Matches and goals scored at European Championship tournaments

 Playing style

 Dahlkvist is a central midfield player whose main strength is her range of passing.
 UEFA.com wrote that Dahlkvist also reads the game well and takes responsibility during matches, a trait apparent even when she was a youngster.
 During the 2011 FIFA Women's World Cup, the Dagens Nyheter newspaper described the industrious Dahlkvist as a "tough workhorse in both defence and attack".
 She is seen as a player who thrives on the big occasion and won praise for calmly converting her 2011 World Cup penalty past the United States' celebrated goalkeeper Hope Solo, a feat she repeated in the Rio Olympics.

 Personal life

-Dahlkvist identifies as a lesbian and came out publicly in 2008.
+Dahlkvist is a lesbian and came out publicly in 2008.
 She's married and has a daughter.